shouryan01/google-tasks-desktop/README.md

 <img width="1072" alt="Screen Shot 2023-06-03 at 6 45 55 PM" src="https://github.com/shouryan01/Google-Tasks-Desktop/assets/32345320/c21736ae-c410-46c7-92c5-c99f5c531c3d">

 That's it!
 The app is a no-nonsense wrapper around Google Tasks, it just works!
 This implementation meets all my needs and I am satisfied with it.
-If you find it useful and would want more features, please raise an issue!
+If you find it useful and would want more features, please raise a PR!
+Issues work too, but I'll be resolving those more slowly.